andre-st/goodreads-toolbox/dict/README.md

 They use other mechanisms to display reviews on their website, mechanisms that are used by the Toolbox programs too ([AJAX](https://en.wikipedia.org/wiki/Ajax_(programming)) endpoints in this case).
-These mechanisms have their own limitations: you can not see all reviews, but search for reviews and filter by the number of stars, age etc.
+These mechanisms have their own limitations: you can not see all reviews, but search a book's reviews by a keyword and filter by the number of stars, age etc.

 Toolbox programs such as [savreviews.pl](../savreviews.md) or [likeminded.pl](../likeminded.md) run a dictionary against this search in order to collect reviews.